Wednesday, June 29, 2016

 After lunch we explored downtown.
 Maybe I have election on the brain, but I kept thinking this is why people are willing to support Donald Trump, in spite of all reason and the demands of patriotism and humanity.
 They'll follow anybody who promises to deliver the country from this sort of dismal descent in to ruin.
 If you saw your town turn into this, it would be heartbreaking.
 It was sort of heartbreaking when it wasn't your town, just to come upon it for the first time.

-Later, I tried to find out what had happened ton Constantine: named for the Roman Emperor, for you fans of irony.
-The population didn't vanish—the village is as big as it ever was, 2000 people, the same for the past 25 years.
+Later, I tried to find out what had happened to Constantine: named for the Roman Emperor, for you fans of irony.
+The population didn't vanish—the village is as big as it ever was, 2,000 people, the same for the past 25 years.
 There was a bypass put in three years ago, the idea being get commercial traffic off Washington Street.
-Maybe it worked too well and got all traffic out of Constantine's downtown.
+Maybe it worked too well and siphoned all traffic out of Constantine's downtown.